-- 1. Encourage the Stanislaus County Economic Development Corporation to promote Stanislaus County as a profitable location for industry.
-Responsible Department: Board of Supervisors - The Board shall support the introduction of businesses in the County through consideration of suitable financial mechanisms such as Industrial Revenue Bonds.
-Responsible Departments: Planning Department, Board of Supervisors
+- 1. Encourage the Stanislaus County shall continue to work with Eeconomic Ddevelopment entities-Corporation to promote Stanislaus County as a profitable location for industry.
+Responsible Department: Chief Executive Office, Planning, Planning Commission, Board of Supervisors - 2.
+The Board shall support the use introduction of businesses in the County through consideration of suitable financial mechanisms such as Industrial Revenue Bonds supporting the introduction and growth of businesses in the county.
+Responsible Departments: Planning, Board of Supervisors

-- 3. Continue to implement achievable components of the 1989 Economic Strategic Plan.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors - 4.
+- 3. Continue to implement achievable components of the 1989 Economic Strategic Plan economic strategies recognized and/or adopted by the Board of Supervisors.
+Responsible Departments: Planning, Planning Commission, Board of Supervisors - 4.
 Encourage the development of new industries and the retention of existing industries that help the community reduce, recycle, and/or reuse waste that would otherwise require disposal.